pnugues/edap01/assignments/perceptron.md

 *   A presentation of your implementation and how to run the executable.
 *   A print-out of the example set(s) and the resulting weight vectors.
 *   Comments on the results you have achieved.
+*   A short dissertation on the optimization algorithms from Ruder's paper.

 Please, typeset and format your report consistently.
 You must use Latex.